ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 #### Parbati Base Camp (4940m) via Pin Parbati Pass (5300m) to Shepherds camp (~ 4300m)

 What was all rocky and dry yesterday, was covered with snow in the morning.
-It didn't seem to stop either.
+Snowfall was incessant.
 Rohit, Hari and Chetramji decided to march ahead instead of waiting the snow out.
-I overheard someone saying that we don't have much kerosene oil left with us as well and going back will take long.
+I overheard someone saying that we don't have much kerosene oil left with us as well and going back will take longer.
 It is better to cross the pass before snow piles on.
 My hands were freezing in unpitching the tents and my thin fleece gloves were not helping either.
 We continued as per the plan.
 Hari was leading the way prodding along with stick.
-After few minutes on the snow, when glacier started, he suggested that we rope up as it's become very difficult to identify the crevasses.
+After few minutes on the snow, when glacier started, he suggested that we rope ourselves up as it's become very difficult to identify the crevasses.
 It would've slowed the whole group if every one was roped up, so three of us (Rohit, Har and me) roped up to move ahead making way for others.
 Hari was leading the way.
-It was complete whiteout near the pass.
+It was complete whiteout below the pass.

 <figure>
   <img src="https://c2.staticflickr.com/2/1971/43507800510_23cdf4ce58_o.jpg" alt="Roped up"/>
   <figcaption></figcaption>
 </figure>

 After negotiating first crevasse, Cheeku who was leader of the porter group was called upon by Hari to lead the way.
-Cheeku was crossing the pass sixth time this year.
-He knew this terrain as back of his hand and very instrumental in identifying the path and crevasses too.
+Cheeku was crossing this pass sixth time this year.
+He knew this terrain as back of his hand and was very instrumental in identifying the path and crevasses too.
 However, some porters who went ahead behind Cheeku did go in the crevasse but were pulled out in time.
 We were trying our best to negotatite the crevasses with the support of the makeshift arrangement of fixed ropes.

 <figure>
   <img src="https://c2.staticflickr.com/2/1957/44600162944_55bddf87c0_o.jpg" alt="Porters marching ahead in green and yellow"/>
   <figcaption>Porters marching ahead in green and yellow</figcaption>
 </figure>

 While working with the ropes, my thin fleece gloves were complete wet and I had to squeeze the water out of the gloves.
-It was freezing and I hoped I didn't get the frost bite.
+It was freezing, and I hoped I didn't get frost bite.
 Around 11:30, we touched the pass.
 There wasn't much to see around in this incessant snowfall.

 <figure>
   <img src="https://c2.staticflickr.com/2/1961/45274002712_1df192d218_o.jpg" alt="At Pin Parvati Pass"/>
   <figcaption>At Pin Parvati Pass</figcaption>
 </figure>

-We had a long way ahead, we hurried towards the other side of pass in Pin Valley.
-There are crevasses in the glacier at this side of pass too and were completely hidden by the snowfall.
+We had a long way ahead, so we hurried towards the other side of pass in Pin Valley without staying much on the pass.
+There are many crevasses in the glacier at this side of pass as well and these were now completely hidden by the snowfall.
 Whenever Cheeku identified a creavasse, a shout goes out to us three to take up positions on both sides of creavsse to fix the rope.

 We had already decided to skip the usual camping site (Pin Base camp) and keep going down to reach the next one, a Shepherd's camp.
-By the time we crossed Pin river, our shoes clothes were completely wet and it was becoming difficult to stand.
+By the time we crossed Pin river, our shoes and clothes were completely wet and it was becoming difficult to stand.
 I didn't even bother to remove the socks to cross the river.
 It was better to keep walking to keep warm.
 When we reached the campite, the dinner tent was set up.
 A stove was put to keep us warm.
 Snowfall was nowhere to stop.

-I had hoped that Spiti would be dry at this time of year and weather was defying all the odds.
+I had hoped that Spiti would be dry at this time of year, but weather was defying all the odds.
 We didn't want to bother with pitching our tents and everyone except few decided to spend the night in dinner tent.
+In night, Rohit came to us and said that he will start early next morning for Mudh and try to arrange a conveyance to pick others midway.
+I asked Rohit if I can be of any help and can accompany him to which he said yes.
 Before sleeping, I noticed that my sleeping bag along with everyone others was soaking wet too.
 I had put it in a dry pack which didn't help.
 For tomorrow, we had decided to go to Mudh.
-In night, Rohit came to us and said that he will start early next morning for Mudh and try to arrange a conveyance to pick others midway.
-I asked Rohit if I can be of any help and can accompany him to which he said yes.

 #### Shepherds Camp (~ 4300m) to Mudh (3800 m)
 As per plan I started with Rohit around 8:30 towards Mudh.
 There was someone from porter group as well to show us the way.
-Hari and Chetramji were to follow course with other members after sometime.
+Hari and Chetramji were to follow the course with other members after sometime.
 We needed to hurry to reach Mudh, else vehicle wouldn't reach near the roadhead in time to pick others.
 The sandy and fragile soil in the mountains of Spiti Valley were frequently showing signs of landslide and sometimes we had to cross active landslides.

 <figure>
   <img src="https://c2.staticflickr.com/2/1926/43508483600_6f2a0f4c02_o.jpg" alt=""/>
   <figcaption></figcaption>
 </figure>

 Our shoes were already wet and clothes were wet again.
 Around 11:30 we touched the roadhead.
 This is under construction road in the valley, and Mudh village is way ahead.
 Some more kilometers ahead from roadhead, there is a _nullah_ (Pagal Nala) which flows over the road and the stream is so ferocious and strong that vehicles coming from Mudh can't cross this stretch.
 We were supposed to bring the vehicle till this point.
+We crossed the Pagal Nala with on a small makeshift footover bridge down the stream.
+We had reached a landmark.
+On a normal day, this trek would've successfully ended here.

-We started freezing when we stopped for luch near Pagal Nallah.
+We started freezing when we stopped for lunch near Pagal Nallah.
 Ahead on the road of Pagal Nala, there were many small landlides and we wondered if a vehicle could reach here or not.
 It was long and arduous walk and felt tougher than yesterday.
-This was a definitely long stretch, more than 25KM and it was again freezing in the afternoon.
+Today was a definitely a long stretch, more than 25KM and it was again freezing in the afternoon.
+After hours of walking on the road slong with Pin River, Mudh village was finally on the sight.
+Nevertheless, it took another hour to reach the village.
 There was another wide and ferocious stream was waiting for us just before the village.
 The sheer muddy color and the sound of it sent chills down the spine.
 Rohit took the lead and we held each others hand to cross the stream.

 We reached Mudh around 3:30 PM.
 The only phone(BSNL satellite phone) available in the village wasn't working.
-It had been snowing in the valley since last two days and phone works with solar powered batteries only which are dead by now.
+It had been snowing in the valley since last two days and phone works with solar powered batteries only, which are dead by now.
 We asked the owner of the public telephone, who also owned a home stay (Tara) for help in arranging a vehicle to pick others along the trail.
 People in village were surprised to listen to our story and even enquired if someone is already dead.
 Some went on to suggect that we were foolish to cross the pass.
+There were others stuck since 2 days waiting go anywhere outside the village.
 The owner of Tara cafe muttered, "agar gadi nhi gayi to wo log to mar jayenge".
 He rushed to arrange two tractors and a JCB excavator to clear up the road.
 Rohit was frantically trying to contact Hari over the walkie talkie.
-He was able to connect to Hari around 5:30 and he told us that everyone is safe.
+He was able to connect to Hari around 5:30 and Hari told us that everyone is safe.
 By 6:30, 3 more of trekmates along with some porters have arrived in the village but many were still left way behind.
 I was told by these guys that the tractor won't be able to come back as there had been recent landslides.
 The helpful people of village were waiting with tea and hot water on the road.
 They immediately took these guys in their homes and even offered dry clothes.
 It was already dark.
 I went with the JCB excavator again to see if I can be any help.
 I was already feeling guilty for not going along with the tractor.
 Riding the JCB, wading through the raging nullah; we caught up the tractors around a kilometer ahead waiting for help to come.
 There were two big landslides completely covering the road.
 While JCB started clearing the road, I walked ahead to see others.
 The guys on tractor told that everyone else has taken a shortcut to reach the village and must've reached village by now.
-They were not willing to leave the tractor in fear of landslides which may occur anywhere in the stretch.
+These guys were not willing to leave the tractor behind on the road in fear of landslides which may occur anywhere in the stretch.
 I waited till the JCB cleared the road and tractors (one without headlight) were shown its way to the village.
 When I reached village again, everyone had reached already.
 The dog Jackie, who was following us had also reached in the village running behind the tractor and was safe in the village.

 #### Two Days of waiting in Mudh Village